CodingItWrong/outsidein.dev/docs/vue/1-setup.md

 ✨  Done in 4.50s.
 ```

-Now we’ll try our end-to-end tests.
+Now we'll try our end-to-end tests.
 Open `tests/e2e/specs/test.js`.
 Note that we are loading the app and confirming we can see a welcome message.
 Now run `yarn test:e2e`.
-You’ll see the Cypress application launch.
+You'll see the Cypress application launch.
 Its window will show a list of Integration Tests with just one item: `test.js`.

 ![Cypress window with smoke test](./images/1-2-cypress-smoke-test.png)

 Click on `test.js`.
-A new instance of Chrome will open and you’ll see the Cypress test runner interface.
+A new instance of Chrome will open and you'll see the Cypress test runner interface.
 On the left is "My First Test" and a series of steps, which should pass.
 On the right is our app.

 ![Cypress window with smoke test](./images/1-3-cypress-smoke-test-run.png)

-There’s one more mode we can run our Cypress tests in: headless mode.
+There's one more mode we can run our Cypress tests in: headless mode.
 Run `yarn test:e2e --headless`.
-You’ll see tests run in the console and say in the end that they passed.
+You'll see tests run in the console and say in the end that they passed.
 This runs our whole test suite without a GUI, and will be useful in a moment.

 When Vue CLI creates our project, it initializes a git repo and adds our code to it.
-Let’s push it up to GitHub.
+Let's push it up to GitHub.
 Create a new GitHub repo and add it as the `origin` remote.
 Push up the repo:

 ```sh
 $ git remote add origin https://github.com/your-user-name/your-repo-name.git